CDCgov/mycosnp-nf/README.md

 > [!TIP]
 > Using Apptainer/Singularity with Nextflow version >=23 can result in failures in Linux server environments due to peculiarities with container directory mounting.
 If you are experiencing `No such file or directory` errors, try running with an earlier version of Nextflow (we've had success with 22.10.6).
-3. Test the main MycoSNP workflow on a minimal dataset with a single command:
+3. Test the main MycoSNP workflow on pre-defined minimal test samples with a single command:
     ```console
     nextflow run CDCgov/mycosnp-nf -profile test,YOURPROFILE
     ```
+> [!NOTE]
+> The samples for the test run are bacterial (_N. gonorrhoeae_), not fungal.
+This is intentional so the test finishes in a few minutes (as opposed to longer for fungal samples with much larger genomes).

   > [!TIP]
   > Note that some form of configuration will be needed so that Nextflow knows how to fetch the required software.
 This is usually done in the form of a config profile (`YOURPROFILE` in the example command above).
 You can chain multiple config profiles in a comma-separated string.